 After their Exodus from Egypt the people of Israel were on their way to Canaan.
 Passing through the Sinai Desert they stopped and set up camp near Mount Sinai.
 The prophet Moses climbed the holy mountain to pray on behalf of the people.
 On one occasion God said to the prophet (Exodus 25:8):

-“Have the people of Israel built me a holy sanctuary so I can live among them.”
+“Have them [the people of Israel] build a sanctuary for Me, so that I may dwell among them.”* (*Amplified Bible)

-- Ark of the Covenant containing God’s law; Jesus said about Himself that He is the fulfillment God’s law.
+- The Ark of the Covenant: The ark contained the Law of Moses; Jesus said about Himself that He is the fulfillment God’s law.

-- The Golden Lamp stand; Jesus said about Himself that He is the Bread of Life and the Light of the World.
+- The Table for Bread and the Golden Lamp Stand: Jesus publicly said He is the Bread of Life and the Light of the World.

-- The Bronze Altar: Jesus sacrificed His life and was the first to rise from the dead.
+- The Bronze Altar: Jesus sacrificed His life for us and was the first to rise from the dead.

-Each human being carries a precious sanctuary – the sanctuary of the heart that is – and God wants to move in; are we ready for a change of heart?
-If we accept Jesus’s sacrifice, our heart will become move-in ready; and when God’s Spirit moves into our heart He makes everything new.
+Each human being carries a precious sanctuary – the sanctuary of the heart – and this is where the Lord wants to move in.
+Are we ready for a change of heart?
+If we accept the Lord’s sacrifice our heart will become move-in ready; and the Spirit of God who moves into our heart will make everything new.